RFU Game Regulations & MRAI

 8.1 The RFU KO Competitions are administered by the RFU.

-9. Kick-off Times for League Matches
+9. Kick-off Times for League Matches and Requirements for Floodlight Use

 9.1 The default kick-off times for RFU League matches will be 2:15 pm. in November, December, January and February and 3:00 pm. at all other times.
-The kick off time may be varied by mutual agreement between the clubs, otherwise the default time will apply as provided in RFU regulation 6 item 41.
+The kick off time may be varied by mutual agreement between the clubs, otherwise the default time will apply as provided in RFU Regulation 6 item 41.

 9.3 Any club playing a competitive RFU match under floodlights at any time in the season must be able to provide on request either;